Norwegian Epic accidents and incidents

 On February 10, 2017, power outage caused an itinerary change – Great Stirrup Cay Island was substituted with Nassau Bahamas.
 During this cruise, a young woman was allegedly murdered (see the “February 14, 2017” report).

 On February 22, 2013, due to Nassau Port Authority’s scheduling error, the ship was not allowed to enter and dock there.
 The Captain announced via the PA system that there are 6 cruise ships currently in port, so NCL Epic was denied berthing permission.
 Passengers were compensated with only US$20 PP (refund for the port fee).

 On August 15, 2010, a 21-year-old male passenger died of a heart attack on the ship, after suffering a severe allergic reaction to food.
-The young man was traveling together with his family.
+The young man was travelling together with his family.
 The incident forced the vessel to return to homeport Miami at 1 am, after leaving the port at 4 pm the previous day on 7-night Caribbean cruise (itinerary Aug 14-21).

 On July 4, 2010, the organized by Macy’s Inc “34th Annual” July 4th-themed Fireworks show took place on the NCL Epic.
 The NBC’s 1-hour broadcast of the show was aired live from the cruise ship.

 On June 21, 2010, a technical issue delayed the ship’s arrival in Southampton England by ~7 hours.
 NCL announced the cause was a minor propulsion system (propeller shaft) issue.
 It was fixed in Southampton.
 On the 2-days long Maiden Voyage (June 24), passenger embarkation in Southampton was delayed by ~2 hours after the ship’s pass card system malfunctioned, and all guests had to be signed in manually.

 On May 5, 2010, when the vessel was still under construction, a fire broke out at the shipbuilder’s yard in St Nazaire, France.
 The incident occurred at ~11 pm, in an aft area (provisioning section) on Deck 4 (crew deck).
 The fire was quickly contained and extinguished, damaging mostly the wiring in that area.

 You can add more details on reported here accident or submit new / your own Norwegian Epic ship incident ("Cruise Minus" report) via CruiseMapper's contact form.